 Her work is held in public collections at institutions such as the National Museums Liverpool; Tate; Victoria & Albert Museum, London; Museum Ludwig, Cologne, Germany; British Council Collection; Arts Council Collection; UK Government Art Collection; Birmingham Museums, UK; Rhode Island School of Design, Providence, US; Middlesbrough Institute of Modern Art, UK and Wolverhampton Museum, UK.

-She is the winner of the 2017 Turner Prize and was appointed MBE in 2010 for ‘services to black women’s art’, and was made a Commander of The Order of the British Empire (2018) ‘for services to art’.
+She is the winner of the 2017 Turner Prize.
+She was appointed MBE in 2010 for ‘services to black women’s art’, and was made a Commander of The Order of the British Empire (2018) ‘for services to art’.

 Himid is professor of contemporary art at the University of Central Lancashire, UK, where she oversees the Making Histories Visible archive and collection.
 She studied theatre design at Wimbledon College of Arts, UK and received an MA in Cultural History from the Royal College of Art, London.